Using this Staircase Website

 STAIRCASE BUILDING REGULATIONS

-All our custom made timber and steel staircases are manufactured to comply with most recent building regulations unless otherwise requested.
+All of our custom made timber and steel staircases are manufactured to comply with most recent building regulations, unless otherwise specified.

 - Maximum Rise Value – 220mm